Chondrosarcoma

 Chondrosarcoma is a bone sarcoma, a primary cancer composed of cells derived from transformed cells that produce cartilage.
 A chondrosarcoma is a member of a category of tumors of bone and soft tissue known as sarcomas.
 About 30% of bone sarcomas are chondrosarcomas.
-It is resistant to chemotherapy and radiotherapy.
+It is resistant to chemotherapy and radiotherapy with mesenchymal suptype being a notable exception.
 Unlike other primary bone sarcomas that mainly affect children and adolescents, a chondrosarcoma can present at any age.
 It more often affects the axial skeleton than the appendicular skeleton.